Schumer: Deal reached on major parts of $500B virus aid

-WASHINGTON (AP) — Senate Democratic Leader Chuck Schumer said Tuesday agreement has been reached on “every major issue” of a nearly $500 billion coronavirus aid package for small businesses, as well as additional help for hospitals and COVID-19 virus testing.
+WASHINGTON (AP) — Senate Democratic Leader Chuck Schumer said Tuesday agreement has been reached on major elements of a nearly $500 billion coronavirus aid package for small businesses, including additional help for hospitals and virus testing.

-Senate Democratic Leader Chuck Schumer said Tuesday agreement has been reached on “every major issue” of a nearly $500 billion coronavirus aid package for small businesses, as well as additional help for hospitals and COVID-19 virus testing.
-(Source: Gray News)
+Senate Minority Leader Chuck Schumer said an agreement has been reached on another aid package.
+(Source: CNN/Cisco Webex)

-Schumer said post-midnight talks among Democratic and Republican leaders, along with top Trump administration officials produced a breakthrough agreement on the package.
+Schumer said post-midnight talks among Democratic and Republican leaders, along with Trump administration officials, including White House Chief of Staff Mark Meadows, produced a breakthrough agreement on the package.

-"We have a deal and I think we'll pass it today," Schumer said Tuesday morning on CNN.
+"We have a deal and I think we'll pass it today," Schumer said on CNN.
 He cautioned that staff are still "dotting the I's and crossing the T's."

 A Tuesday afternoon Senate session could provide an opportunity to quickly pass the legislation if it comes together quickly, though the Democratic-controlled House is planning on calling lawmakers to Washington for a vote later in the week.